DD Kingscote, Founder & Director of Outposts Travel Africa, was born and raised in her beloved Kenya.

 We are extremely thrilled to share Campi Ya Kanzi's upcoming Air Safari itineraries for 2016.
 Choose from a 16 day air safari from Kenya and Botswana or an epic 36 day (split in two parts) air safari from Kenya to Namibia and back!

 We've always encouraged children to visit the Okavango Delta in Botswana.
 Walking the wilderness in the company of a dedicated, professional guide for whom the bush is home can be a transformative experience, especially at an impressionable age, and teaches lessons that endure and benefit us forever more.

 Published: November 25 2015

 Nimali Tarangire is a brand new lodge opened just a few months ago.
 With 6 stunning tents, it is situated in a private wildlife conservancy adjacent to Tarangire National Park and is the perfect starting point for a safari or a place to recuperate after climbing Mt.
 Kilimanjaro.

 A picture says a thousand words and a video speaks millions.
 Located in the north of Zimbabwe, Changa Safari Camp is a little piece of heaven and this new promo video will describe all the beauties of Changa that we can't put into words.

 Published: November 13 2015

-Every year when the mangoes are ripe, a family of wild elephants visit Mfuwe Lodge, an award-winning safari lodge set in the most prolific game area of the South Luangwa in Botswana.
+Every year when the mangoes are ripe, a family of wild elephants visit Mfuwe Lodge, an award-winning safari lodge set in the most prolific game area of the South Luangwa in Zambia.
 Led by their matriarch Wonky Tusk they carefully make their way through the Lodge's reception area and onto the the grounds where the mango tree stands.

 Published: November 05 2015